swharden/Csharp-Data-Visualization/README.md

 ## Child Projects

-Some code examples started here have matured into their own repositories:
+Some code examples started here and have matured into their own repositories...

 Project | Screenshot
 ---|---